Updated: August 28, 2025

 Costs and Taxes Involved in Buying Property in Madeira

-When it comes to buying properties in Madeira, you will need to be aware of your tax obligations that you will need to pay at the time of purchase and on an annual basis.
+When it comes to buying properties in Madeira, you will need to be aware of your tax obligations, which you will need to pay at the time of purchase and on an annual basis.
 There are also additional costs like lawyer and Notary fees to factor in.

 Property purchase taxes